The Bankrate promise

 There is a difference between being delinquent – which you technically are as soon as the payment deadline is past – and being reported as delinquent.

 If you miss a payment that is due today but manage to submit it tomorrow, your account will likely not be reported to any of the credit bureaus.
-You will probably need to pay a late fee – although, depending on the lender and your history, you might even be able to get that fee waived if it’s your first missed payment.
+You may need to pay a late fee — although the fee may be waived if it’s your first missed payment.

-Some types of loans offer more generous buffers for reporting your failure to pay, too.
+Some types of loans offer more generous buffers for reporting delinquencies.
 For example, student loan borrowers with federal student loans aren’t reported as delinquent until they have failed to make payments for 90 days.

 How does a delinquent account affect your credit score?

 One of the most critical pieces of your credit score is maintaining a history of on-time payments.
-In fact, your payment history makes up 35 percent of your overall credit score.
-So, if you have delinquent accounts, your score can take a serious hit – particularly if the delinquency is extending past the 30-day mark.
+In fact, your payment history makes up 35 percent of your FICO score.
+That being said, delinquencies that extend past the 30-day mark can cause your score to take a serious hit.

 How can you avoid delinquent accounts?